 The Centers for Disease Control (CDC) recommends using products that have been shown to work in actual scientific trials and contain active ingredients that have been registered with the Environmental Protection Agency (EPA).

 Two ingredients have unequivocally demonstrated a higher degree of efficacy in peer-reviewed, scientific literature.
-These ingredients have also been blessed (with caveats) by the AAP (American Academy of Pediatrics).
-The Environmental Working Group (EWG) also agrees.
+These ingredients have also been blessed (with caveats) by the AAP (American Academy of Pediatrics) and The Environmental Working Group (EWG):

-- The stuff works really, really well!
-DEET repels mosquitoes by activating the olfactory receptor neuron in the antennal sensilla of mosquitoes.
+- DEET works really, really well!
+This stuff repels mosquitoes by activating the olfactory receptor neuron in the antennal sensilla of mosquitoes.

 - Is it safe for pregnant women?
 “If you are pregnant, and you are in an area with serious mosquito-borne diseases, use repellant with high amounts of DEET, and reapply it as often as necessary,” says Dana Boyd Barr, professor of exposure science at Emory University in Atlanta.
 So, yes.
 Your other option is to cover up — or just stay indoors.

-- DEET can have adverse health effects with frequent, long-term use.
-According to Dr. Martin Belson, a pediatrician and medical toxicologist, “No definitive studies exist in the scientific literature about what concentration of DEET is safe for children… but no serious illness has been linked to the use of DEET in children when used according to manufacturer’s recommendations.”
+- DEET has a bad rap, but research indicates there’s never been evidence of adverse effects.
+That said, it’s not like it’s nothing — frequent, long-term use is not ideal.
+According to Dr. Martin Belson, a pediatrician and medical toxicologist: “No definitive studies exist in the scientific literature about what concentration of DEET is safe for children… but no serious illness has been linked to the use of DEET in children when used according to manufacturer’s recommendations.”

-- Higher concentrations of DEET don’t make it work better, per se, it simply makes it last longer.
+- Products with higher concentrations of DEET don’t work better, per se, they simply last longer.
 Therefore, Belson continues, “If you can regularly reapply the insect repellent when you are out for long periods of time, or if your child will only be outside for a few hours, a repellent with 10% or less DEET should be enough.”

-Picaridin (or icaridin), considered the most effective alternative to DEET, has been widely used in Europe for more than 10 years.
-Picaridin is as effective as DEET, but doesn’t cause skin irritation.
+Picaridin, the alternative to DEET, has been widely used in Europe for more than 10 years.
+Picaridin is just as effective as DEET, if not more so, and it doesn’t cause skin irritation, so it’s a great choice for sensitive skin.
+It also doesn’t have that smell.
+(You know, the bug spray parfum.)
 Americans have always been die-hard DEETers, but Picaridin is slowly making its way onto the shelves of American households.

-Generally speaking, pediatricians are okay with using lower concentrations of DEET and Picaridin on children with the caveat that they haven’t been studied in the long term.
-Dr. Cara Natterson adds, “The worst data on DEET doesn’t hold a candle to the worst data on West Nile or Lyme.”
+Generally speaking, pediatricians are okay with using lower concentrations of DEET (again, under 30%) and Picaridin (20%) on children with the caveat that they haven’t been studied in the long term. *Dr. Cara Natterson adds, “The worst data on DEET doesn’t hold a candle to the worst data on West Nile or Lyme.”

-There are also non-DEET/non-Picaridin repellents that seem to work moderately well.
-These repellents use natural ingredients such as citronella, cedar, soybean, etc. Let me be very clear: these repellents do NOT work as well, but they may be good enough for those trying to avoid stronger chemicals.
-(As seen in the Consumer Reports study, many of these products offered less than one hour of protection — some, none at all.)
+There are also DEET-free and non-Picaridin repellents which use natural ingredients such as citronella, cedar, soybean, etc. Let me be very clear: these repellents do NOT work as well, or even at all — though some may be good enough for those trying to avoid stronger chemicals.
+(As seen in a Consumer Reports study, many of these products offered less than one hour of protection — some, none at all.)

-Lastly, there is oil of lemon eucalyptus (or synthesized PMD), which has been shown to be equally as effective as DEET.
-But sadly, it isn’t recommended for children under 3, ONLY because studies haven’t been performed for that age group.
+The exception here is oil of lemon eucalyptus (or synthesized PMD), which has been shown to be equally as effective as DEET.
+But sadly, it isn’t recommended for children under 3, because studies haven’t been performed for that age group.
 This is unfortunate.

-The bottom line is that repellents with DEET and Picaridin work waaaaaaay better than the natural stuff, but you don’t want to use them more than you have to.
+The bottom line is that repellents with X percent DEET and Picaridin work waaaaaaay better than the natural repellants, but you don’t want to use them more than you have to.

-Most of these products come in both spray and wipe versions.
-I definitely prefer using wipes on children (vs. spray) because I have way more control over where it’s going (I like to do a little dab on the forehead and ears, which would be very difficult with a spray).
+Most of these products come in spray, wipe, or aerosol versions.
+I prefer using wipes on children because I have way more control over where it’s going (I like to do a little dab on the forehead and ears, which would be very difficult with a spray).
 Plus, they aren’t inhaling the stuff, like with a spray or aerosol.
 I can usually cover both my girls with just one wipe towelette, so you can get more mileage out of them than you think.
+But some people like the spray application, of course — do whatever works!
+(User tip: consider having your kiddo throw on a mask during spray application.)

-An alternate option to using an insect repellent is to wear clothing treated with permethrin.
-You can purchase pre-treated clothing or you can apply it yourself to the clothing you already own.
+Yet another protective layer you can add to the mix is permethrin, which is a chemical you can use to treat clothing (vs. skin).
+You can purchase pre-treated clothing or you apply it yourself to clothing you already own.

 If applied according to the directions, permethrin binds tightly to the fabric, causing little transfer to your skin… it’s also poorly absorbed by your skin.
 Currently, there is no data to suggest that children have increased sensitivity to permethrin.
 And it’s also considered safe for use with pregnant women.